sinusphi/venvipy/README.md

 ### **Introduction**

-_VenviPy_ is a user friendly graphical interface for creating customized virtual environments or modifing any existing Python environment (that supports venv) quick and easy.
+_VenviPy_ is a user friendly graphical interface for creating customized virtual environments or modifing any existing Python environment (that supports the built-in venv) quick and easy.

 It provides useful features like a wizard, that guides the user through the creation process, a table that shows an overview over installed environments in a specific directory and a collection of context menu actions like listing detailed information about an environment and much more.